 We advise on all types of sponsor licence applications and can help you choose the best option for your firm and candidates of choice.
 The friendly experts at Vanessa Ganguin Immigration Law are highly regarded in all the major legal guides for their hand-holding boutique service helping firms through all stages of sponsoring the staff they need as efficiently as possible.
 The Times Best Law Firms features the firm, for instance, and says: “clients include global corporations looking for a British footprint, sponsorship advice or insights about transferring staff to the UK.
 The firm has established contacts among Home Office policymakers.”
-We are very experienced in finding speedy and affordable solutions and avoiding the common pitfalls.
-No matter the size of your organisation, we can review your processes and policies and work with you to ensure you are ready to be compliant with your sponsor duties.
+We are very experienced in identifying the speediest and most affordable routes and avoiding common immigration pitfalls.
+We are always happy to discuss reviewing processes and policies and working with you to ensure you are compliant for sponsoring migrants.

 “Vanessa’s team puts everything into plain English so we don’t have to be concerned about the terminology and understand immediately the intent and context behind each question we are asked to provide information on.
 We feel like they are very focused on us as a client and we are not having to fight with other clients for time and attention.”

 “Vanessa is dynamic and wonderful to work with.
 She was incredibly thorough and supportive when we renewed our licence, handling some new and complex areas for us and she has helped us with our sponsorships ever since.”

 “We have had fantastic support from Vanessa and her team with our Tier 2 sponsorship work.
 A very safe pair of hands.”